Tackling IBM's challenge to design trust and transparency for AI-powered healthcare

 Problem

-Families and SLP clinicians lacked a clear way to communicate about how AI was being used in pediatric speech therapy.
-This created mistrust, misdiagnoses, and anxiety, especially for immigrant families.
+Families and SLP clinicians lacked a clear way to communicate about how AI was being used in pediatric speech therapy, creating mistrust, misdiagnoses, and anxiety.

 Outcome